jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Before you wonder, it wasn't a matter of price, because there was no price.
 It wasn't a question of competition.
 None of that either.
 And I can promise it worked because I had spent years in a cubicle doing the frontline job it serviced.
 After years of thinking about political and economic theory in the Internet Age, I'd written a book (Starting Starfleet) about some untapped possibilities of new tech like smartwatches, bio-monitors, and bitcoin.
 I only made this simple web app (using open-source technologies) to validate my ideas.

 I was right to.
-They were good ideas.
+I had good ideas.
 I figured out how to solve a problem and save 100 million dollars, 300,000 hours of worker productivity, and even dozens of lives.
 All I did was enable worker-to-worker collaboration with an app that was virtually free.
 Why wouldn't I want to tell people about the theory behind it?

 Sadly, I was a fool.
 I didn't know it at the time, but I wasn't even knocking on doors.
 I was knocking on gates.
 See, I wasn't talking to frontline workers (who thanked me).
 But to the layers of bureaucrats, lawyers, managers, and executives who were well paid to meet, discuss, delegate about "garbage problems."
-As holdovers from the obsessive management of the Industrial Age, I went against all they stood for; solving industry problems was asking them to fire themselves.
+They were holdovers from the obsessive management of the Industrial Age.
+I went against all they stood for; solving industry problems was asking them to fire themselves.
 Worse, I was asking them to invalidate their identity as being "superiors."
 It's why they put up gates to shut out Internet Age innovation.
 In their mind, the levers of power, even small ones, are theirs by right.

 In retrospect, what I encountered was pure antagonism.
-The ideological evil of our time as the Industrial Age takes its last stand against human evolution.
+The enemy of the middle class.
+The philosophy of the Industrial Age as it takes its last stand against human evolution.

-After all, all my app did was replace a few dozen fax machines with an online app.
+All my app did was replace a few dozen fax machines with an online app.
 If the car adjusters had just used it themselves, nobody "above" would have even noticed.

 Society would have.
 Because car insurance claims would have gotten processed far faster and cheaper.
-But instead of getting an upgrade, our society was forced to keep waiting on hold and pay the price for increasing insurance costs because a few dozen managers wanted to defend their power.
+But instead of getting an upgrade, our nation was forced to keep waiting on hold and pay the price for increasing insurance costs.
+All because a few dozen managers wanted to defend their power.

 That's why the head office people never said no to me.
 No needs a reason.
 Instead, they simply said it was against the rules to say yes.
 You know—those obscure rules, hidden inside regulations and contracts.
 The antagonists believed in the rules, especially the one against frontline workers acting with initiative, holding their own levers, and taking out their own garbage, so to speak.

 Like anyone, I knew bringing new products to market is hard.
 I knew sales is difficult.
 I even knew antagonists exist.
 But I didn't realize how strongly the Internet Age was being held back.
 Antagonists do a good job masking their self-interest with self-righteous rules.
-In their eyes, I wasn't an innovator helping his society win the game, but just an "uppity extra" stepping out of his place in the hierarchy.
+In their eyes, I wasn't an innovator helping his society win the game.
+I was an "uppity extra."

 I don't want to dwell on my experience too much.
 All that's important is this.
 There was a huge problem costing millions of dollars, weeks of workers' time (lots of it unpaid overtime), and maybe even your life.
 And it was against the rules to solve it.
-Even if I had won this battle for the Internet Age, it would be a tiny victory.
+If I had won this battle for the Internet Age, it would be a tiny victory.

 So instead, I'm going to talk about winning the war.
 Our hospitals, schools, repair-shops, government bureaucracies—our entire way of life is being held back from the Internet Age by a group of self-entitled holdovers of the Industrial Age.

 To help us win the game, I learned my lesson and wrote this book.
 Because despite already having the digital technology to improve our lives, antagonists maintain gates all over the place to protect the pre-digital "Woodstock of 1969" way of life.
-They know—even if subconsciously—they lose their coveted managerial status, executive positions, and superiority complexes when Main Street returns in a mass-collaboration economy.
+They know—even if subconsciously—they lose their coveted managerial status, executive positions, and superiority complexes in a mass-collaboration economy.
 Being held back from this brighter future is why our lives can be so unhappy.
 To improve our days then, the people need Techvolution.
 A new ruling philosophy that says improving our society is the only rule that matters.

 <div style='position:relative; padding-bottom:calc(53.75% + 44px)'><iframe src='https://gfycat.com/ifr/FirmActualHart' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/firmactualhart-bill-lumbergh-office-space-gary-cole">via Gfycat</a></p>
 _Antagonists love antagonism._

 ## To Upgrade Our Civilization We Need To Reach for the Tools

 Do you love stories?
 I think it's a safe bet to say that you do.
 Who doesn't?
-They entertain us after a hard day of work, bring us together to share our joys, and (my favorite) open our minds to the different rules, philosophies, and technologies of foreign cities, mythical worlds, and galaxies far, far away.
+They entertain us after a hard day of work, bring us together to share our joys, and (my favorite) open our minds.
+Stories show us the different rules, philosophies, and technologies of foreign cities, mythical worlds, and galaxies far, far away.

-Stories are so powerful because they're so simple.
+Stories are so compelling because they're so simple.
 Protagonists are good because they want to fix a problem.
 Antagonists are bad because they don't.
 Stories aren't debates.
 We take the protagonist's side.
 Thus, Romeo and Juliet's love is beautiful and worth dying for, while their families' feud is ignorant and stupid.
 Luke Skywalker's rebellion is righteous and worth fighting for, while Darth Vader's empire is wicked and should be destroyed.

 Our moral clarity about a problem turns the protagonists into our heroes and the antagonists into our villains.
 We follow their story with strong emotions—which burst out at the climax as we find out who wins.

 Our hero fights hard to defeat the bad guys, but his superior morality, justice, and heroism aren't enough.
 He's often too weak or unskilled, and the villain beats him bloody.
 On the verge of failure, the hero needs to find something that'll turn the tide in his favor.
 He seeks, sees, and reaches for his salvation: a tool or a weapon, like a gun, magic book, or lightsaber.

 Will our hero reach it first, or will the enemy?
-We, in the audience, like extras in the story, hold our breath because the story's society is controlled not by marches, protests, or rules, but by which character holds the tools.
+We, in the audience, like extras in the story, hold our breath because the story's society is controlled not by marches, protests, or rules, but by which character holds the lever of power.
 The wielder is the victor.
-The victor writes the rules.
+The victor writes the laws.
 It's the lesson that we the people need to learn for ourselves.

-Because only when we reach for and hold the levers of power, do we stop watching our civlization on television, radio, marches and parades, and start playing it.
+Because only when we reach for and hold the levers of power, do we stop watching our civilization on television and radio, marches and parades, and start playing it.
 Only when we hold our levers of power will we be player gods of the Internet Age.

 ![levers of power](/img\diagrams\techvolution-levers-of-power.jpg)
 _Levers of power.
 Whoever controls them, wins._

 ## Player Gods Reach for the Tools and Don't Chase Phantoms

-Many people know what a revolution is.
-The difference between it and Techvolution is a revolution fights to change the rule-makers, while Techvolution fights to distribute new levers of power.
+Many people know what a revolution fights to change the rule-makers.
+Techvolution is different because it distributes the levers of power.
 Techvolution is better.
-Because those with the power, get to make the rules.
+Because those with the power get to make the rules.
 So why not go for the gold right away?

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/IgnorantCheerfulBilby' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 This is what America, Canada, Britain, and much of the world looked like in the 1800s.
 A time of mud roads, hand tools, and abacus calculators.
-Human perseverence and ingenuity filled in for limited technology.
-Being hungry and sick, cold and tired was an all to common way of life back then.
-These people's dreamed of owning some land and having the tools to work it, or later on getting a job in a factory and buying an apartment in the city.
+Human perseverance and ingenuity filled in for limited technology.
+Being hungry and sick, cold, and tired was an all too common way of life back then.
+These people's dreamed of owning some land and having the tools to work it, or later on, getting a job in a factory and buying an apartment in the city.

 Solving this daily pain is why Right/Left ideologies were created.
-It was designed to turn nothing into something because their writers like Adam Smith, Edmund Burke, and John Stuart Mill lived the same poor life.
+It was designed to turn nothing into something because their writers like Adam Smith, Edmund Burke, and John Stuart Mill lived the same hard up life.
 They too didn't have running water, listened to the radio, made a phone call, opened a fridge, took penicillin, started a motor, typed on a keyboard, or learned about evolution.

 Their philosophy was designed to upgrade society so everyone in the world would get better tools, and thus a better life.

-It's important to note, there were other philosophies out there, each telling the masses their philosophy would make the best society.
+It's important to note, there were other philosophies out there, each telling the masses they'd make the best society.
 Luddites wanted to hold back technology.
-Anarchists wanted to dismantle governments.
-Communists and Fascists wanted to socially engineer humanity to make the best society.
+While Anarchists wanted to dismantle governments.
+Communists and Fascists socially engineered humanity with their (demented) dreams of the best society.

 Left and Right went a different path.
 Their ideologies came together to make a philosophy that promoted and defended individual liberty.

-The Left and Right ruling philosophy inspired lawmakers to make a rulebook of regulations and laws to govern society, but humanity was free to work, invent, create for itself.
+The Left and Right ruling philosophy inspired lawmakers to make a rulebook of regulations and laws to govern society.
+Still, humanity was free to work, invent, create for itself.

 Letting people run free is how the Left and Righ rulebook worked wonders.
 The philosophy usually didn't create new products.
-They simply incentived it with things such as insurance regulations, labour laws, and patent rules.
+They simply incentivized it with things such as insurance regulations, labor laws, and patent rules.
 Each part of the rulebook existed to solve a specific problem.
 Bureaucrats rarely made a rule or regulation for the sake of it.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SorrowfulPeacefulCuscus' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
 _Please enable the sound.
 If you're wondering, Civilization 6 is narrated by beloved actor Sean Bean._

 Today, we live inside the world the Industrial Age dreamed of making.
 But with Left and Right as our ruling philosophy, our rulebook is still focused on promoting the industrialization of society.

-That's because the philosophy that motivates our rulemakers is from the Industrial Age.
+That's because the philosophy that motivates our rule-makers is from the Industrial Age.
 We've already seen how both Conservative and Progressive ideologues are staying relevant by turning to phantom chasing extremism.
 What that means for our society, is neither side can help make a modern rulebook, because the Internet Age and the era of mass-collaboration are out of their comfort zones.

-Thus, until the middle-class reaches for the new power of open-source apps and electronics, we'll never have the political power to upgrade our society and rewrite the rules to the modern age.
+Thus, until the middle-class reaches for the new power of open-source apps and electronics, we'll never have the political ability to upgrade our society and rewrite the rules to the modern age.

-Happily, we've already been evolving to the Internet Age.
+Happily, we've already been evolving into the Internet Age.

 That's the reason we're so addicted to new technology.
-We're being politically subversive.
 Checking news feeds, flying drones, taking endless photos, playing hours of computer games are acts of extras mastering the tools of player gods.
 Our ancestors did the same when learning about printed books, telescopes, and muskets.
-Those were merely addictive toys until new philosophies turned them into the lightsabers that finall brought down Darth King and the Medieval Age.
+Those were merely addictive toys until new philosophies turned them into the lightsabers that finally brought down the nobility of the Medieval Age.

-When regular people could read unknown history, see the universe for themselves, and revolt against royalty the game was won.
+When regular people could read unknown history, see the Universe for themselves, and revolt against royalty, the game was won.

 Our addicting toys are also new levers of power.
 They're so powerful, we can use these proverbial lightsabers to earn a happier life.
 We will, once we stop chasing Left/Right phantoms, and use Techvolution.
 Only with the right and duty to solve frontline problems will we defeat antagonism and upgrade to the Internet Age.